HomeMarketingThe Impact of User-Generated Content (Reviews, Photos) in Directory Rankings

 6. Supplement user photos with professional images (clearly marked as owner-provided)

-Jasmine Web Directory and other quality business directories have recognized the importance of visual content in user decision-making, implementing sophisticated image quality assessment algorithms that reward businesses with authentic, diverse visual UGC.
+Jasmine Web Directory and other quality business directories have recognized how much visual content shapes user decisions, and they run image quality assessment algorithms that reward businesses with authentic, diverse visual UGC.

 Quick Tip: